-By contrast, at intermediate-to-high ATP, $k$ is large, and so active contractile stresses are small.
-Since we further assume both the elastic modulus, $\kappa$, and the inverse compressibility, $\chi_m$, are small, this implies that the velocity of actin, $\vec{v}_a$, is also small.
-We may therefore use a perturbative approach to characterise the system in this regime, expanding in $\epsilon=1/k$, and solving hierarchically.
+At intermediate to high levels of ATP, $k$ is large, and therefore active contractile stresses are small.
+Since we further assume that both the elastic modulus $\kappa$ and the inverse compressibility $\chi_m$, are small, this implies that the velocity of actin, $\vec{v}_a$, is also small.
+We can therefore use a perturbative approach, expanding in $\epsilon=1/k$, and solving hierarchically.
 We expect the zeroth order solution to be long lived, or quasi-steady, in the sense that any corrections will be $O\left(\epsilon\right)$, and therefore small.